Treblle/treblle-node/README.md

   apiKey: "_YOUR_API_KEY_",
   projectId: "_YOUR_PROJECT_ID_",
   additionalFieldsToMask: ['key1', 'key2'], // Optional
-  showErrors: true, // Optional, defaults to true
+  showErrors: false, // Optional, defaults to false });
-});

 // Wrap your 'fetch' handler inside returned Treblle function, so Treblle can listen for unhandled application errors in your code